drylaustin/StudyTracker/README.md

 # StudyTracker
 Web App to organize my studies

---Used MERN Stack
+- Used MERN Stack
---Organize Studies
+- Organize Studies

 TO DO
---Add login feature for others to use
+- Add login feature for others to use
---Deploy
+- Deploy